Edge Application Overview

 For container use-cases, reducing the overhead to 60-200Mb range may be feasible depending on application specifics.

-Note that when modify the value for a running application instance, the new value will not take effect until the application is restarted.
+Note that when modifying the value for a running application instance, the new value will not take effect until the application is restarted.

 Every application can connect to the external world using a physical adapter or a logical network.

-Let's first talk about the physical adapter method.
-Edge Node typically has one or more Ethernet ports, COM ports, USB ports, general-purpose input/output (GPIOs), wireless local area network (WLAN) interfaces, Long-Term Evolution (LTE) modems, etc. Edge Application manifest allows you to define the application requires that it own any number of these ports.
+An Edge Node typically has one or more physical adapters, such as: Ethernet ports, COM ports, USB ports, general-purpose input/output (GPIOs), wireless local area network (WLAN) interfaces, Long-Term Evolution (LTE) modems, and more.
+The Edge Application manifest allows you to define if the application requires that it owns any number of these ports.
 EVE-OS software then maps the hardware controller associated with these ports directly into the application space.
-From that point onwards application has full control of hardware I/O spaces and now controls and manages hardware.
+From that point on, the application has full control of hardware I/O spaces and now controls and manages hardware.

 • The Application uses proprietary protocols that EVE-OS doesn’t understand.